 KN Nursery (Pre-School)

 Children may commence KN/Nursery after their 3rd birthday.
+On occasion, we are able to accept applications for a child to start the term before their 3rd birthday.
+This will be subject to availability and a successful home or nursery visit as outlined in our admissions policy.
 Parents are welcome to choose the number of sessions they require to suit their needs.
 However it is recommended that they attend at least 5 sessions (one session = one morning or one afternoon) per week to ensure sufficient curriculum material is covered.
 Fees are payable per session (details of current fees are available from the school office and web-site).
 Parents may register their child at any time from birth up until the start of the academic year of entry.

 The school makes available places that are funded by the local authority for up to 15 hrs/week.
 These local authority funded sessions are available each afternoon, Monday to Friday, 12.10 – 3.10pm providing there are vacancies.
 All other sessions, including morning sessions, lunches, pre and after school care are outside of the scope of the early years funding scheme and are subject to fees being charged.

 Children commence their formal, full-time education at this stage and join Reception in the August before their fifth birthday.
 Parents may apply for admission at any time from birth until the 31st January the year they are due to start school.
 Casual applications will be considered throughout the academic year or until all places are full.

 There are a maximum of 60 places available with three forms of up to approximately 20 pupils.
 Parents should apply for admission by 31st October for their child to be considered for a place although casual applications will be considered throughout the academic year or until all places are full.

 There are two main channels of application for applicants wishing to apply for a place in Year 7;

 Parents interested in applying for a place in the Senior School for their child can register at any time prior to the academic year of entry.